villagecomputing/superpipe/docs/index.md

 # Superpipe - optimized LLM pipelines for structured data

 _A lightweight framework to build, evaluate and optimize LLM pipelines for structured outputs: data labeling, extraction, classification, and tagging.
-Evaluate your pipelines on your own data and easily optimize models, prompts and other parameters for the best accuracy, cost, and speed._
+Evaluate pipelines on your own data and optimize models, prompts and other parameters for the best accuracy, cost, and speed._

 <p align="center"><img src="./assets/grid_search.gif" style="width: 600px;" /></p>